Introduction to Controls Slot Machine Odds?

 Slot enthusiasts loved having a choice of how many credits to bet, as well as playing a slot machine with more than one pay line.
 Increased credits and pay lines also led to much higher jackpots.

-All of these developments led to odds of winning being needed for many more possible outcomes, which mechanical devices for determining the odds of winning began to not be able to handle.
-In fact, these mechanical devices began to fall behind and actually became less and less random in nature.
+These developments led to odds of winning being needed for many more possible outcomes, which mechanical devices for determining the odds of winning began to not be able to handle.
+In fact, these mechanical devices began to fall behind and became less and less random in nature.

 As an aside, the topic of randomness is actually quite interesting.
 True randomness is very difficult, if not literally impossible, to generate.
 Often, when randomness is needed in either an mechanical or electronic device, various methods are used which are “random enough.”

-Technically speaking, there is no such thing as an existing perfectly random number generator.
+Technically, there is no such thing as a perfect random number generator.
 At best, there are only pseudo random number generators, one variant of which was patented by Bally Technologies in 1984.

 And so, that is what casinos did.
 They built and trained a workforce of slot mechanics to adjust the odds of winning on their new slot machines to meet their desired performance metrics.

 However, the size of that workforce would increase tremendously depending on how often those odds of winning were adjusted.
-For older style slot machines, this is at least 7 days and may be as much as 2 weeks, as I’ve expressed in Professor Slots Episode #21: Winning at Slots on Older Casinos-Kentucky Slots 2018.
+For older style slot machines, this is at least seven days and may be as much as two weeks.

 Most recently, since 2012 or so, relatively newer casinos have been able to reduce this costly workforce thanks to new casino operating systems.
 These systems not only help casinos manage large promotional events with less overall issues, but also allow them to remotely adjust the odds of winning on slot machines connected to the casino’s central computer system.